 Article 13.
 Monitoring of preconditions for taking interim examinations

 The Examiner determines whether the preconditions (if applicable) for taking the interim examination have been met.
-The preconditions are specified in the Study Handbook.
+The preconditions are specified in the Study Handbook or the course guide for the course.

 Article 14.
 Examination method